facebookresearch/voxpopuli/README.md

 ## PER data

-The labels and splits used in the PER experiments are the sames as the ones used in [CPC_audio](https://github.com/facebookresearch/CPC_audio) and can be directlyy downloaded [here](https://dl.fbaipublicfiles.com/cpc_audio/common_voices_splits.tar.gz).
+The labels and splits used in the PER experiments are the sames as the ones used in [CPC_audio](https://github.com/facebookresearch/CPC_audio) and can be downloaded [here](https://dl.fbaipublicfiles.com/cpc_audio/common_voices_splits.tar.gz).